Warlock (New Mutants): Marvel Zombies

 An alternate universe version of Warlock appears in Marvel Zombies: Resurrection (vol. 2) (2020–2021), in which he constructs a techno-organic body to house Franklin Richards' consciousness after he is bitten by his zombified mother.
 Warlock later dies under unknown circumstances.

 Truefriend

-An alternate timeline variant of Warlock appears in New Mutants (vol. 3) (2012).
+An alternate timeline version of Warlock appears in New Mutants (vol. 3) (2012).
 This version permanently merges with Cypher, who subsequently kills Warlock and uses his transmode virus to take over the world, becoming known as Truefriend.
 The New Mutants of the mainstream continuity defeat Truefriend and prevent this future from ever coming to pass.

 Ultimate Marvel

 An alternate universe version of Warlock makes a non-speaking cameo appearance in Ultimate X-Men #58 (June 2005).
 This version attacks New Jersey for unknown reasons and is contained by the X-Men.

 In other media

 Television

 Warlock appears in X-Men: The Animated Series, voiced by David Corban.
 This version is a member of the Phalanx who comes to Earth with his unnamed "life mate" (voiced by Susan Roman) to avoid merging with the Phalanx's leader, the Nexus.
 After his life mate is captured by Cameron Hodge and possessed by the Nexus, Warlock works with the X-Men to free her and stop the Phalanx from assimilating Earth.
 The two return to their home planet to free the rest of the Phalanx from the Nexus.